Development¶

 Now you have an LDF server running at http://localhost:3000.
 Browse there and have fun!

 When deploying Atramhasis with an LDF server in production, we recommend runnig both behind eg. nginx.
 In case you want to do this, you might run Atramhasis on port 6543 and LDF server on port 3000, but serve both through nginx.
 You can easily do this by setting the atramhasis.ldf.baseurl in your ini file.
 Suppose you want to server both on the host demo.atramhasis.org with Atramhasis as the root of your domain and the LDF server at /ldf.
-In this case, set atramhasis.ldf.baseurl to http://demo.atramhasis.org/ldf.
+In this case, set atramhasis.ldf.baseurl to https://demo.atramhasis.org/ldf.

 Contributing¶